 What do you need to do to reach the top level in AR?
 Is it vital to work in the US?
 And what’s the future for the role of analyst relations?
-In a series of guest posts, Marc Duke (blog, @marcduke) will be looking at the issues surrounding AR careers and at how things may evolve in the coming years.
+In a series of guest posts, Marc Duke (@marcduke, LinkedIn) will be looking at the issues surrounding AR careers and at how things may evolve in the coming years.

 It’s a topic that’s important to all of us who work in AR and we welcome your thoughts and comments.
 The IIAR will also be hosting a teleconference for members to discuss the issues raised on May 3rd at 4 pm BST/11 am EDT.